Full width project banner image

 This is anything but stress-free.
 But you're saving money, so it's a success, right?
 Well, details like poor tenant screening may lead to financial loss.
 Your time is valuable.
 The hours you spend attending to your property are taken away from other activities.
 Without relevant experience, it may take you far longer to do certain tasks that a professional property manager could complete faster.

-Reliable property managers Sunshine Coast can deliver the following services.
+Reliable property managers on the Sunshine Coast can deliver the following services.

 Preparing the property for market

-A property must be prepared before advertising it for rent.
-This stage may involve:
+A property must be prepared before advertising it for rent, including:

-Property managers value predictability.
-Human beings can be unpredictable, which is why thorough tenant screening is essential.
+Human beings can be unpredictable.
+That's why tenant screening is essential.
 Successful screening is based on proven criteria that are applied consistently.
-Here are some key elements:
+Here's what it typically looks like:

 Tenant applications may contain inaccurate or incomplete information.
 A good property manager can deal with this by having a well-structured screening process in place.
 Screening must comply with privacy and anti-discrimination laws.